tytn9197/the-movie/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+NOTE: This project is required SDK > 17.0.0 and node > 20.0.0 and pod > 1.15.0.
+You can use NVM and sdkman to install the required versions.

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.